After the storm, power outages plague New England

 The swollen river in Connecticut is a delayed response from all the precipitation to the north working its way down, said National Weather Service senior hydrologist Bill Saunders.

 New Hampshire officials have reported one confirmed storm-related death and 240 injuries.
-In the Granite State, about 31,000 residents were without power.
+In the Granite State, more than 33,000 residents were without power.

 In Rhode Island, where roughly 130,000 customers remained in the dark, the coastline was battered from Hurricane Irene.